FlintHill/SUAS-Competition/sda_viewer/readme.md

 | lat   | Latitude | _same as above_   | The difference from the equator to the drone's current latitude in decimal degrees.
 | long  | Longitude  | _same as above_   | The difference from the Prime Meridian to the drone's current longitude in decimal degrees. |

-All of this information, except altitude, is critical in displaying the drone's current position.
+All of this information, except 0 and altitude, is critical in displaying the drone's current position.

 ### Features not yet implemented ###